nescalas/northeast-scala-symposium/README.md

 * "Speaker": The speaker, if the row is for a talk, or empty otherwise.
 * "Start": The start time of the entry, in "HH:mm a" format (e.g., "8:30 AM", "4:00 PM").
 Required.
-* The duration, in hours and minutes. e.g., "0:40" for 40 minutes, "1:15" for
+* "Duration": The duration, in hours and minutes. e.g., "0:40" for 40 minutes,
-  an hour and fifteen minutes.
+  "1:15" for an hour and fifteen minutes.
 Required.

 Any other headers (and corresponding columns) are ignored.